iterative/vscode-dvc/extension/resources/walkthrough/setup-workspace.md

 Once completed, the rest of the walkthrough will appear.

-The wizard can be accessed by clicking [here](command:dvc.setupWorkspace) or entering `DVC: Setup The Workspace` into the Command Palette.
+The wizard can be accessed by clicking [here](command:dvc.setupWorkspace) or use `DVC: Setup The Workspace` from the Command Palette.